syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Table-Of-Contents.md

     paragraph.AppendText("Outline Level Paragraph");
     //Set the outline levels.
     tableOfContent.UseOutlineLevels = true;
+    //Add a section into the Word document. section = document.AddSection();
+    //Add a paragraph to the section.
+    paragraph = section.AddParagraph();
+    //Append a field to the paragraph.
+    paragraph.AppendField("Table of Entry Field", FieldType.FieldTOCEntry);
+    //Indicate whether to use table entry fields. tableOfContent.UseTableEntryFields = true;
     //Update the table of content.
     document.UpdateTableOfContents();
     //Save a Word document.